shakes76/PatternAnalysis-2024/recognition/GFNet-47438886/README.md

 ## Training
 ### Learning Rate Scheduler
-The `ReduceLROnPlateau` learning rate scheduler from Pytorch was used to adjust the learning rate depending on the validation loss.
-Starting at a learning rate of 0.00001, when the validation loss plateaued, the learning rate was multiplied by a factor of 0.6, slowly decreasing it as it got closer to the minimum.
+The `CosineAnnealingLR` learning rate scheduler from Pytorch was used to adjust the learning rate.
+Starting at a learning rate of 0.00005, it slowly decreased to a minimum of 0.000001, following the curve of a cosine function.

 ### Training and Validation Loss and Accuracy Plots
 ![Training and Validation Loss and Accuracy](assets/training_figures.png)

-The model was trained for 210 epochs.
-The maximum validation accuracy from training was **82.7%**, which is impressive, as it was based on unseen data.
+The model was trained for 200 epochs.
+The maximum validation accuracy from training was **84.7%**, which is impressive, as it was based on unseen data.
 From the plots, it appears the validation accuracy has somewhat plateaued, however, training the model for longer may yield higher accuracies.
-Due to limitations with compute resources, this was not achieved.
+Due to limitations with compute resources, this was not tested.

 ## Results
 After training, the model was tested on the ADNI test dataset.
-This contained 4460 images of AD classes, and 4540 images of NC classes.
-It was found from running `predict.py` that the accuracy of the model tested on the unseen test set was **62.4%**.
+This contained 4460 images of the AD class, and 4540 images of the NC class.
+It was found from running `predict.py` that the accuracy of the model tested on the unseen test set was **75.2%**.
+Due to limitations in compute resources, it could not be tested whether this result would be reproducible with subsequent re-training on the same dataset.

-To improve this, some of the data from the test set could have been allocated to training, exposing the model to more variation.
+To improve the accuracy, some of the data from the test set could have been allocated to training, exposing the model to more variation.

 # References